-After HP PC Hardware Diagnostics Windows is installed, follow these steps to access it from HP Help and Support or HP Support Assistant.
+After HP PC Hardware Diagnostics Windows is installed, follow these steps to access it from HP Help and Support.

-- 1. To access HP PC Hardware Diagnostics Windows from HP Help and Support: - a.
-Select the Start button, and then select HP Help and Support. - b.
-Select HP PC Hardware Diagnostics Windows.
+To access HP PC Hardware Diagnostics Windows from HP Help and Support:

+- 1. Select the Start button, and then select HP Help and Support. - 2.
+Select HP PC Hardware Diagnostics Windows. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the onscreen instructions.